PERCEPTION/S Journal

 Guidelines for Submissions:

-• Artistic submissions (photography, poetry, visual): will include an artist statement or short abstract of
+● Artistic Submissions (Photography, Poetry, Visual): Must include an artist statement or short abstract of 150–500 words.

 We are eagerly looking forward to reading your submission and collaborating with you!